bernep/Advanced-Computer-Systems/Project 5/README.md

 ```
 g++ -std=c++11 proj5.cpp gaussian_blur.cpp edge_detection.cpp grayscale.cpp -o proj5.out -lopencv_core -lopencv_videoio -lopencv_imgproc -I/usr/include/opencv4
 ```
-If you cannot get your code to compile, then just run the included `proj4.out` executable file.
+If you cannot get your code to compile, then just run the included `proj5.out` executable file.

 Execute line:
 ```
-./proj4.out <input_file> <num_threads> <ssd_write_enable> <query_print_enable>
+./proj5.out <filename>.mp4 <num_threads> <SIMD_enable> <num_frames>
 ```
 Arguments:<br>
-`<input_file>`: The name of your input file, e.g. `col.txt`<br>
+`<filename>.mp4`: The name of your input file, e.g. `my_video.mp4`<br>
-`<num_threads>`: The number of worker threads you would like to run for encoding.<br>
+`<num_threads>`: Specify the number of worker threads to use. <br>
-`<ssd_write_enable>`: Set this to `1` if you want to write data to the SSD, and `0` otherwise. <br>
+`<SIMD_enable>`: Set this to `1` if you would like to enable SIMD instructions. <br>
-&emsp; Note: `ssd_write_enable` should be only disabled when doing performance measurements, or if you don't want a dictionary file for some reason.
-`<query_print_enable>`: Set this to `1` if you would like to enable index printing of your lookup strings, or `0` otherwise. <br>
+`<num_frames>`: Optional argument.
+Set this to a desired number of frames to process.
+Exempt this argument if you would like to process the entire video.
-&emsp; Note: `query_print_enable` should be only disabled when doing performance measurements or when encoding very querying very  large files since it significantly affects the program execution time.<br>

-Here is an example execution command:
+Here are example execution commands:
 ```
-./proj4.out col.txt 4 1 1
+./proj5.out my_video.mp4 4 0 100
+./proj5.out my_video.mp4 8 0 100
+./proj5.out my_video.mp4 8 1 100
+./proj5.out my_video.mp4 8 1
 ```

-Once the code is up and running, follow the instructions given by the terminal prompts.
-If you are using a large file for dictionary encoding (e.g. the file that the professor provided), the encoding will take awhile (on my system, it took around 25 minutes using 4 threads).
-The reason it takes so long is to speed up the eventual search and scanning operations.
-This will be explained in more detail in the Analysis section.
+Once the code is up and running, follow the instructions given by the terminal prompts to enable different image processing effects.
+Note that invalid terminal inputs are not handled well, so please enter only `0` or `1` when prompted.

 ## Testing Environment
 #### System